joeforshaw/Messenger/README.md

 But it's important to note messages with the same string indentifier but different argument type (including no type arguments) are different signatures, so won't be received by the same subscribers.

 ## Example
-Here's an example of an object subscribing to "foo.bar" messages:
+Here's an example of an object subscribing and unsubscribing from "foo.bar" messages:
 ```
 using System;
 using JoeForshaw.Messenger;